ju-sh/ju-sh.github.io/posts/qflow-install.md

 # Installing qflow

  - Date created: 03-Apr-2021
+ - Last updated: 07-Apr-2021

 Just a record to remind myself of what I did to install qflow.

 As done on an Ubuntu 18.04 system.

 ---

+It's always better to read the README file first (though I'm sometimes too lazy for that and read it a bit too late).

 ## Dependencies
 qflow has the following dependencies that must be installed separately: